hadigghazi/SmartCampus-Backend/README.md

 # SmartCampus-Backend
-The backend for the SmartCampus
+The backend for the SmartCampus.